w3c/secure-payment-confirmation/scope.md

 ## User Stories

+Our initial use cases focus consumer-to-business transactions, including eCommerce and bill pay.

 ### Out of band enrollment

 * While mobile banking, Alice enroll her authenticator to be used with all her credit cards issued by this bank.